FINANCIAL ADVICE | BUYING A HOME

 Even though it’s not required, you may want to get your home inspected by a private home inspector first.
 They can point out things like loose handrails, fire doors if required, and things like faulty wiring.
 All of these things would need to be fixed before an FHA loan could be approved, and your loan would be put on hold until they are.

 The answer is yes.
 Getting an FHA loan after a chapter 7 bankruptcy discharge requires that you have to wait two years from the date of your discharge before you can qualify, unless you can show the bankruptcy was no fault of your own.
-If you can prove this, you may reduce the waiting period to a year.
+If you can prove this, you may reduce the FHA bankruptcy waiting period waiting period to a year.
 With a chapter 13 bankruptcy, it’s a three- to five-year wait.
 You are also required to show financial responsibility during the "wait" period.

 When it comes to foreclosures, getting an FHA Loan is obtainable, but to qualify you usually have to wait at least three years after the foreclosure.
+This is called an FHA foreclosure waiting period.

 Note: The discharge date isn’t the same as the filing date of bankruptcy.
 Your discharge paperwork usually comes before your case closes.